Qantas CEO: no alternative to Emirates deal if regulators balk

-CANBERRA, Oct 9 (Reuters) - Qantas Airways Ltd’s chief executive said he was confident Australian regulators would approve a proposed alliance with Dubai’s Emirates and warned that a rejection would leave it no alternatives for operating flights to Europe.
+CANBERRA (Reuters) - Qantas Airways Ltd’s (QAN.AX) chief executive said he was confident Australian regulators would approve a proposed alliance with Dubai’s Emirates EMIRA.UL and warned that a rejection would leave it no alternatives for operating flights to Europe.

 Australia’s biggest airline announced a 10-year alliance with Emirates last month that is currently under evaluation by the competition watchdog, the Australian Competition and Consumer Commission (ACCC).